webgriffe/SyliusAkeneoPlugin/README.md

 To see an example about how to add value handlers to the value handlers resolver see the `tests/Application/config/services.yaml` config file provided in the test application of this plugin.

+## Product associations importer

+Another provided importer is the **product associations importer** (`Webgriffe\SyliusAkeneoPlugin\ProductAssociations\Importer`).
+This importer imports the Akeneo products associations to the analog Sylius products associations.
+The association types must already exist on Sylius with the same code they have on Akeneo.

 ## Usage

 To import data you must first create queue items with the **enqueue command** and then you can import them with the **consume command**.